 I have also worked as a pharmacist support trainer for SEMMED (South East Medicines Management and Education) which is now part of Health Education England (HEE), supporting hospital pre-registration pharmacists during their pre-registration year.

-I am Course Leader for the MPharm programme, a senior lecturer in the School of Pharmacy and Biomedical Sciences and Year Tutor for Year Two (level 5) MPharm undergraduates.
-I co-ordinate 60 credits of the MPharm programme - 20 credits in Year One (level 4) Introduction to Pharmacy Practice and 40 credits in Year Three (level 6) Delivering Pharmaceutical Care to Patients.
-I am external examiner for the HEE London and South East Pharmacy Medicines Optimisation programme and for Medway School of Pharmacy.
+I am Course Leader for the MPharm programme, a prinicpal lecturer in the School of Pharmacy and Biomedical Sciences and I am external examiner for the HEE London and South East Pharmacy Medicines Optimisation programme.

-Peer Assisted Learning, Awareness and usage of contraceptives, CPD, Internet Pharmacy, Students’ Learning Styles, Communication and counselling skills.
+Peer Assisted Learning, Equality, diversity and inclusion (EDI), Awareness and usage of contraceptives, CPD, Internet Pharmacy, Students’ Learning Styles, Communication and counselling skills.